kaust-vislab/introduction-to-docker-for-data-scientists/_episodes/02-introduction-to-binder.md

 ---
-title: "Getting Started with Binder"
+title: "Getting Started with Docker"
 teaching: 25
 exercises: 10
 questions:
 - "What is the Binder Project?"
 - "How does the Binder Project use Docker?"
-- "How can I add a Binder button to my GitHub/GitLab repository?"
+- "How can I use Binder to create a sharable, interactive, and reproducible environment for my research project?"
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---